Comparisons12 min read

 • Enterprise: Custom pricing — SSO, advanced security, dedicated support

 For a 10-person remote team, you're looking at roughly $70–$120/month on paid plans.
-That's genuinely competitive, and the free plan is more useful than most "free" plans you'll find in this space.
+That's genuinely competitive, and the free plan is more useful than most other "free" plans out there.

 📘 The Complete Budget System $4.99